-9.1 Steady accommodation and work environment for the International Board of ELSA shall be provided.
+- 9.1 Steady accommodation and work environment for the International Board of ELSA shall be provided. - 9.2 The International Board of ELSA shall: - a.

-- a.
 Assess the legal requirement for terminating the house contract; - b.
 Investigate the possibility of separating the housing and the working place; - c.
 Investigate the possibility of hosting the members of the International Board of ELSA in different accommodations, not all in the same house.